MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/alwayson-availability-databases-recovery-pending-suspect.md

 ### Method 1: Associate the listener with a new availability group (role) in Failover Cluster Manager

-This method lets you maintain the listener while dropping and re-creating the availability group
+This method lets you maintain the listener while dropping and re-creating the availability group.

 1. On the instance of SQL Server to which the existing availability group listener is directing connections, create a new, empty availability group.
 To simplify this process, use the Transact-SQL command to create an availability group that has no secondary replica or database: